🎄 Christmas sale Up to 63% Off

 Check out our other reviews on rekordbox, Serato, and Engine DJ.

-Oh, and make sure that you test out the free 14-day trial of DJ.Studio to get a taste of what it can do for your workflow!
+Oh, and make sure that you test out the free trial of DJ.Studio to get a taste of what it can do for your workflow!
 You can thank me later...

 FAQs About Traktor / DJ.
 Studio